kjerstid/GEOF211_compendium/GEOF211_book/Useful_calculus/DifferentialEquations.md

 * Parabolic equatons are of the type $\frac{\partial^2 u}{\partial x^2}+\ldots=0$.

-Can you identify anyy equations on either of these categories?
+Can you identify any equations on either of these categories?